pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     .. note::

-        Do not truncate the GCM authentication tag unless absolutely necessary.
+        `NIST SP-800-38D`_ recommends that GCM tags be 128, 120, 122, 104, or
-        If you must truncate the minimum allowable length is 4 bytes.
+        96-bits in length.
+Tags are shortened by truncating bytes.
+Longer tags provide better security margins.
+If you must shorten the tag the minimum allowed length is 4 bytes (32 bits).

     :param bytes tag: The tag bytes to verify during decryption.
 When encrypting this must be None.